mlong01/comp116-mlong/README.txt

 ~~ General Questions ~~
 19. How did you verify the successful username-password pairs?

+	I logged into the accounts just kidding I followed their TCP streams in Wireshark to see what kind of responses they were getting from the servers.
+Granted, I know that positive responses don't always mean legitimate accounts (I heard your goatse story) but that's as far as I was willing to dig.

 20. What advice would you give to the owners of the username-password pairs that you found so their account information would not be revealed "in-the-clear" in the future?

+	Make sure whatever site you're using is using HTTPS instead of HTTP, and also using a VPN through a network that isn't being sniffed (or is less likely to be sniffed) could make you safer.